pardeike/Achtung2/README.md

 ##### Flexibility

 A few commands have different way to behave.
 Achtung! uses both: the ALT and the SHIFT key to modify the way it works.
 Hold SHIFT to move colonists relative to their current position.
-Hold ALT while right-clicking to draft your selected colonists before the operation.
+Hold ALT while right-clicking to draft your selected colonists before the operation and to suppress the context menu.

 ---